Understanding Customer Churn: Definition, Meaning, and Strategies

 How Does Customer Churn Affect Your Business?

-Please note that churn affects business-to-business (B2B) and business-to-consumer (B2C) companies differently.
 B2C companies (like streaming services or online shopping) usually have higher churn rates because customers can easily start or stop using their services.
-Since B2C products are often cheaper and don’t require approval from a boss, customers can quickly switch to competitors.

 Reduced Company Morale